-- 19.1 Contribute to NSW Government aspirational target of net zero emissions by 2050. - 19.2 Protect waste recycling and management facilities and promote innovative solutions to reduce the volume of waste and reduce waste transport requirements. - 19.3 Protect scenic and cultural landscapes. - 19.4 Enhance local biodiversity and green assets across the city and sustainably manage the edge effects of urban development.
+- 20.1 Contribute to NSW Government aspirational target of net zero emissions by 2050. - 20.2 Support waste recycling and management facilities and promote innovative solutions to reduce the volume of waste and reduce waste transport requirements. - 20.3 Protect scenic and cultural landscapes and iconic species such as the koala. - 20.4 Enhance local biodiversity and green assets across the city and sustainably manage the edge effects of urban development.